deepak-choure/js-lang/10-OOPs/notes.md

 -collection of multiple properties and methods

 ## why use OOP
-to use full of js
+to use full of js in readable fashion like class and its object and inheritance

 ## parts of OOP
 Object literal

 -Constructor function (new keyword)
-- Prototype
+- Prototype - in any given data type prototype is its functionality which includes all properties and methods.
+Every data type prototype is inherited from Object as everything is Object in js

 - Classes
 - Instance(new,this)